Ahren09/Ahren0.github.io/content/_index.md

           date_start: '2020-06-15'
           date_end: '2020-09-04'
           description: |2-
-            Worked on the backend services of Amazon FBA Team
+            - Worked in Fulfillment By Amazon (FBA), IAR team

-            Created IAR Manual Analysis, an AWS Step Functions workflow that uses AWS Lambda to aggregate datapoints from various data sources (S3, DynamoDB) for SageMaker ML model training, and handles $\ge$ 16,000 requests per summary stage.
+            - Designed and implemented IAR Manual Analysis, a scalable and efficient workflow using AWS Step Functions and AWS Lambda.
+This service automates the aggregation of data points from multiple sources like Amazon S3 and DynamoDB for SageMaker ML model training, handling over 16,000 requests per summary stage;
+            - Automated the deployment of the workflow across all AWS Realms (EU/FE/NA) through CloudFormation;
+            - Establish DataCraft pipeline to enable automatic data ingestion from DynamoDB into the Andes dataset catalog, promoting broader internal adoption of these datasets for cross-functional teams and enhancing data accessibility;
+            - Perform ablation analysis on the inventory reconciliation model, identifying key performance bottlenecks and optimizing model performance

         - title: Software Engineer Intern
           company: IBM